Totogrisen/sahra_moseby.github.io/essays/not-becoming-a-loser.md

 ---
 layout: essay
 type: essay
-title: Console.log("Hello JavaScript, nice meeting you again");
+title: Tips for not becoming a loser at Stack Overflow;
-date: 2019-09-04
+date: 2019-09-11
 labels:
-  - Software Engineering
-  - Learning
+  - Stack Overflow
-  - JavaScript
+  - Smart questions
 ---

 #1 Tips for not becoming a loser at Stack Overflow.